Overview

 Supported Task Types

-The worker currently handles three task types, each routed to a dedicated handler:
+The worker handles ten task types, each routed to a dedicated handler:

 Each handler receives the full task object, processes it, and writes results back to the database via task events and status updates.